SynthX00/Kattegat/README.md

 # Development

-The entire game was developed by me using C# and the Monogame API.
+The entire game was developed by me using C# and the Monogame 3.5 framework.
 All the visual assets and sprites where drawn by me, unfortunately I wasn't able to make the sound effects, so those were made by others.

 # Controls